pre-commit/pre-commit-hooks/README.md

 #### `check-merge-conflict`
 Check for files that contain merge conflict strings.
-  - `--assume-in-merge` - Allows running the hook when there is no ongoing merge operation
+  - `--assume-in-merge` - Allows running the hook when there is no ongoing merge operation.

 #### `check-shebang-scripts-are-executable`
 Checks that scripts with shebangs are executable.